 Am I the only one wondering what possessed a group of monks to up and leave their comfy French abbey, just to hike for some 20km and join a random Flemish guy in a forest?
 Were they beer drinkers too?

 Read the history section of the website for more curious details about the community behind the beer.

 The abbey itself is closed to visitors, however, the monks have outsourced dealing with the public to the publican across the road.
 Besides all three types of Westvleteren beers, In de Vrede cafe (In Peace) also serves snacks with abbey-produced cheese and meat products.
 There is also a small souvenir shops where they occasionally sell the Trappist beer in bottles.
 Note that not all types of beer are available at all times.
 See the notice board at the souvenir shop for current status (most likely “Sold Out”).

 Buying the beer from the monks

 As mentioned, the monks brew and sell the beer to support their monastery.
-Since the annual production of the Westvleteren beer is only about 475 kL, the beer is sold officially only through the cafe next to the abbey and to individuals following a reservation made by phone.
+Since the annual production of the Westvleteren beer is only about 475 kL, the beer is sold officially only through the cafe next to the abbey and to private individuals following a personal reservation.

-The monks post the dates and times of the phone booking line online in advance.
-You can then make meaningful sacrifices to beer gods of choice or sell your soul to the devil in an effort to increase your chances of getting through to a monk on the designated day.
-During your call you will agree on the type of beer you can buy, the date and time of your pick-up.
-You will also need to provide your car registration number and your details.
+The monks post the dates and times of the online booking times in advance.
+You can then make meaningful sacrifices to beer gods of choice or sell your soul to the devil in an effort to increase your chances of getting your hands on the available beer that day.
+During your shopping you will need to specify the type of beer you can buy, the date and time of your pick-up.
+You will also need to provide your car registration number and your personal details.
 All the details about the purchase and how best to store the beer can be found in several languages on the abbey website.